Mixture of Linear Models Co-supervised by Deep Neural Networks: Experiments

 \subsection{Parkinson's Disease Detection}

-Many works have studied Parkinson's disease (PD) to detect PD from the vocal impairments in sustained vowel phonatations of PD patients.
-However, due to the lack of clear understanding of the mechanism to detect PD from the complex characteristics that appear in the mere voice recordings of PD patients, the dataset often involves a huge number of covariates that are extracted from various speech signal processing algorithms.
+Many works have studied Parkinson's disease (PD) to detect PD from vocal impairments in sustained vowel phonatations of PD patients.
+Due to the limited understanding of the mechanism to detect PD from the complex characteristics of patients' recorded voices, a dataset often involves a huge number of covariates that are extracted from various speech signal processing algorithms.
 In this subsection, we demonstrate that MLM-cell and MLM-EPIC work well with this high-dimensional dataset.
 At reduced complexity, the two methods achieved slightly better accuracy than the more complex models.

-For this dataset, RF is fitted with maximum depth equal to $10$.
-MLP is constructed with $3$ layers that have $30$ hidden units for each layer.
+For this dataset, RF is fitted with maximum depth $10$.
+MLP is constructed with $3$ layers with $30$ hidden units per layer.
 MLP is trained for $5$ epochs.
 Other methods follow the default parameter setting from \textbf{sci-kit learn} python package.
 MLM-cell is constructed based on MLP with layer-$l$ cells equal to $5$, which is chosen by CV, for $l=1,2,3$. $52$ cells are formed.
 We merge the cells into $3$ EPICs to build MLM-EPIC.
 For the local linear models of MLM-EPIC, we applied LASSO penalty with its weight parameter $\alpha =0.2$.

-Table \ref{tab:real} shows the training and testing accuracy of the methods.
-MLM-cell achieves the highest training and testing accuracy.
+As shown by Table \ref{tab:real}, MLM-cell achieves the highest training and testing accuracy.
 In addition, although MLM-EPIC is only a mixture of $3$ local linear models, it has better testing accuracy (lower testing AUC) than MLP.
 Specifically, MLM-EPIC forms $3$ EPICs with sizes $442$, $133$, and $29$ for the training data.
 The local linear models respectively have $700$, $14$, $0$ non-zero regression coefficients.
 The last local linear model is a constant function which classifies all the points in EPIC 3 as class 0.
 In this case, the interpretation of EPIC 3 provides an explanation of a local region for class 0.

 We compute the explainable dimensions for each EPIC.
 We set $\xi=0.8$.
 EPIC 1 is distinguishable with only one variable.
 In fact, $694$ single variables achieve an explainable rate higher than $0.8$.
 Among them, the variable 'tqwt{\_}TKEO{\_}std{\_}dec{\_}12' achieves the highest explainable rate of $0.87$.
 Whereas, EPIC 2 needs 7 variables to distinguish the EPIC with explainable rate higher than $0.8$, and EPIC 3 needs 13 variables.